Ruddle/TMA/README.md

 If a receiver knows that id should be a number, it will validate and cast that piece of data.
 Whether it is a string or a number in the transport format is irrelevant.
 No professionnal trusts incoming JSON data.

-Having primitive types in JSON is thus useless.
+Thus having primitive types in JSON is thus useless (as a format, outside of being a very useful subset of JavaScript).

 If you remove types from JSON, quotes become half as useful, and text becomes first class.
 This is where XML shines.